DeChambeau, Rahm out of Olympics after positive COVID tests - WHIZ News

 Osaka revealed in May that she has dealt with depression and stopped talking with reporters, saying the experience gave her “huge waves of anxiety.”

-“More than anything else I’m just focused on playing tennis,” Osaka said.
-“The Olympics has been a dream of mine since I was a kid so I feel like the break that I took was very needed.
-I feel definitely a little bit refreshed and I’m happy again.”
+She said she was “happy” that journalists were asking her questions, then added: “I feel a little bit out of my body right now.”

-She added that she was “happy” that reporters were asking her questions, then added: “I feel a little bit out of my body right now.”
+“More than anything else I’m just focused on playing tennis,” she added.

 FIGHTING FAMILY